 Providing Education, Support & Inspiration for the

-The Down Syndrome-Autism Connection™ is the only nonprofit organization dedicated to co-occurring Down syndrome and autism spectrum disorders (DS-ASD) in the United States.
-The Connection was founded by parents and professionals seeing a great need to reach out to families and individuals affected by DS-ASD.
+The Down Syndrome-Autism Connection™ is the only nonprofit organization dedicated solely to co-occurring Down syndrome and autism spectrum disorders (DS-ASD) in the United States.
+The Connection was founded in 2007 as a collaborative project by parents and professionals seeing a great need to reach out to families and individuals affected by DS-ASD.
+In 2011, we became our own non-profit organization.
 While we are headquartered in Colorado, we care deeply about your journey no matter where you live.
 In this age of accessible technology, we are able to support people from coast to coast, and even overseas.
 We are gathering a global community in support of those with DS-ASD.

 If you are a parent wondering if your child (or adult child) may be affected by an autism spectrum disorder, we want you to know that you are not alone.
 Whether your child actually has a co-occurring diagnosis or not, we hope that you will find this website of great value as you search for answers and support.
 If you are a professional wanting to learn more, we are here for you, too!
 Please send us a message and sign up for our e-newsletter by clicking on the